 The Loveless and The Golden Wolf

-Two large, imposing vessels under Captain Rolfe’s control that he uses to transport enslaved people across the seas.
+Two large, imposing vessels under Captain Rolfe’s control that he uses to transport cargo across the seas.

 Innish